Skip to content

 1. FHA Streamline Refinances only allow for a single lien on the home.
 This option isn’t available to you if there are other liens on the property.

-Option 4: Cash-in Refinance
+Option 4: Cash-In Refinance

 This could help you in one of two ways:

-1. By lowering your balance and, subsequently, your monthly payment
+1. By lowering your balance and, subsequently, your monthly payment.

 A cash-in refinance can be a good idea if you’ve had a sudden cash windfall and want to invest it safely or just lower your monthly housing costs.